Gastric Sleeve Surgery

 Failure to Lose Weight and Weight Regain

-This may occur because the stomach pouch is too large or lifestyle habits don’t change.
+This may occur because the stomach pouch is too large, lifestyle habits don’t change, or "hunger" hormones increase.
 In addition, because the pouch can expand over time, the amount of food you can eat can increase, which can lead to weight loss stopping and the start of weight gain.

 It Is Not Reversible